hauntarl/RatingBar/README.md

 An interactive rating bar that utilizes drag gestures and animations to let users leave a rating for a product.

+How to Install:
+- In the toolbar, click on File → Swift Packages > Add Package...
+- In the modal, enter the GitHub URL `https://github.com/hauntarl/RatingBar.git` in the input field.

 <img src="https://github.com/hauntarl/hauntarl/blob/master/RatingBar/RatingBarExamples.gif" width="250"> <img src="https://github.com/hauntarl/hauntarl/blob/master/RatingBar/RatingBarDemoApp.gif" width="250">

 This view enables two-way interactions: